RiffleSystems/riffle-website/src/pages/essays/prelude.md

 </Aside>
 Especially in data-centric apps, a large part of the complexity of building and modifying the app comes from managing and propagating state.
 In some sense, state management is the main thing that <em>makes an app an app</em>, and distinguishes app development from related tasks like data visualization.
+If you think of an app like iTunes, most of what it's doing for you over, say, a command line music player is display a bunch of dynamic state and provide tools for editing it.
+What song is playing, and what's in the queue?
+What songs are in this playlist, and in what order?
+There's a good chance that your own favourite GUI app--a slide editor, an exercise tracker, a note taking tool--has this same structure.
 </p>

+We've found that state managment tends to be a colossal pain.
 In a traditional desktop app, state is usually split between app's main memory and external stores like filesystems and embedded databases, which are cumbersome to coordinate.
 In a web app, the situation is even worse: the app developer has to thread the state through from the backend database to the frontend and back.
 A "simple" web app might use a relational database queried via SQL, an ORM on a backend server, a REST API used via HTTP requests, and objects in a rich client-side application, further manipulated in Javascript: